A Love Story

 A photostrip of John Lennon in various poses adorned with love notes

-Love notes before leaving for Hamburg, Germany.
+Love notes before leaving for Hamburg.

 On the wall next to her bed the girl has tacked several photostrips of John, a few of his less crude sketches and two of his elaborated drawings of himself as the Mad Hatter and her as Alice.